newaz-aa/Learn-MATLAB-A-problem-solving-approach/README.md

 ## Synopsis

-After completing this course, you'll have a very good understanding of MATLAB programming language.
+After completing this course, you'll have a very good understanding of the MATLAB programming language.

 The lectures are prepared in a problem-solving manner.
 For example, a particular topic like vectorization or broadcasting was explained as simply as possible.
-Then how to apply those concepts in solving real problems was demonstrated.
+Then, how to apply those concepts in solving real problems was demonstrated.

 ## Contents